Arab Americans Welcome House Committee Vote on Persian Gulf Evacuees

 ADC Chair Naila Asali said “We welcome this vote in the House Judiciary Committee.
 ADC urges all Members of Congress to vote for final passage of HR 3646 and allow the ‘PGEs’ to finally gain the secure legal status they deserve.
 Today’s Committee vote is a big step in that direction.
 It is the fruit of four years of hard work on the part of all those whose have strived to correct this injustice, and special thanks go to Congressman Rahall for all his efforts.”

 ADC urges all its members and supporters to contact their Representative and ask him/her to vote for HR 3646 when it reaches the House floor.
-You can use the new “Contacting Congress” section of ADC’s website
+You can use the new “Contacting Congress” section of ADC’s website to search for your member of congress and send him/her email online or find out other contact information.

 TEXT OF SAMPLE LETTER: